 To our surprise it was Africa’s second most dangerous animal that proved to be the most cooperative subject, the African Buffalo.
 Adult males that are too old to compete for females collect together and form bachelor herds.
 Despite their reputation for being bad tempered and aggressive, these old brutes were totally unconcerned by the small robot.
 Some of the buffalo even showed mild curiosity and would amble up slowly to investigate.

 Upon returning to the UK, we were thrilled with the photographs that we had managed to take during our two-weeks spent in the field.
 We have already started work on BeetleCam Mark II and plan to return to Africa this summer to take more photographs.
-To receive news about BeetleCam’s future escapades, and to be the first to see the resulting photographs, please subscribe to our free email newsletter (or subscribe to our RSS feed).
+To receive news about BeetleCam’s future escapades, and to be the first to see the resulting photographs, please subscribe to our free email newsletter.